-Parents: While eating a meal together as a family, take turns describing the many blessings of God.
+Parents: Perhaps while eating a meal together as a family, take turns describing the many blessings of God.

-Scripture Reading: Psalm 103:2; Philippians 4:8-9; 1 Thessalonians 5:16-18.
+Scripture Reading: Psalm 103:2; 1 Thessalonians 5:16-18.

 Prayer: Lord, I celebrate Your presence within me.
 I have hope because of who You are and what You have done in my life.
-Thank you for your many blessing in my life.
+Thank you for your many blessings.
 Be glorified through me I pray.
 Amen.

-WEEK THREE (JANUARY 24-30)
+WEEK THREE (JANUARY 15-21)

-Monday: Life can be chaotic, and sometimes we add to the chaos ourselves.
-Amidst the commotion of activity and noise that we surround ourselves with, we can find ourselves unable to rest in God's presence or to hear Him speak into our lives.
+MONDAY: Life can be chaotic, and sometimes we add to the chaos ourselves.
+Amidst the commotion of activity and noise that we surround ourselves with, we may even find ourselves unable to rest in God's presence or hear Him speak into our lives.
 Indeed, the thought of spending time in solitude and silence before Him might seem like nothing more than a lofty ideal.

-As difficult as it may be, set aside your busyness for 30 minutes today for the purpose of connecting more with God.
+Set aside your busyness and carve out time today for the purpose of connecting with God.
 Instead of giving yourself to all the distractions vying for your attention, choose to invest that time in still silence, meditating upon God and His Word.
 Invite God to speak to you and receive whatever He has to say.